You can bulletproof your relationship with two billion dollars. With that money you can afford to buy a Kevlar vest.

 We’re like this jet setting couple in other ways, too.
 They have one ironclad rule for a better marriage: Regardless of what they’re doing or where they are, they’ll be home in time for dinner.

 Sometimes the MOTH is clear on the other side of town, but he makes sure he’s home that evening.
 He’s always in time for dinner too, because we’re very cosmopolitan and don’t have a set dinner hour.
-We can eat our cheese samwishes whenevs, and that’s how the regular people roll.
+We can eat our cheese samwishes whenevs.
+That’s how the regular people roll.

-Here are the other rules the article shares on bulletproofing your relationship:
+Here are the rules the article shares on bulletproofing your relationship:

 1) Put yourself first.